The directors are pleased to present the 31st Annual report together with the audited financial statements for the year ended 31st March 2026: -

 D) Issue of employee stock options

-Disclosures in Compliance with regulation 14 of Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014 and Rule 12 of Companies (Share Capital and Debentures) Rules, 2014 are set out in Annexure 3.
-The company has obtained a certificate of compliance from Secretarial Auditors of the company in compliance with provisions of Regulation 13 of SEBI (Share Based Employee Benefits) Regulations, 2014 which will be available for inspection during the 30th ANNUAL GENERAL MEETING of the Company.
+Disclosures in Compliance with regulation 14 of SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 and Rule 12 of Companies (Share Capital and Debentures) Rules, 2014 are set out in Annexure 3.
+The company has obtained a certificate of compliance from Secretarial Auditors of the company in compliance with provisions of Regulation 13 of SEBI (Share Based Employee Benefits) Regulations, 2014 which will be available for inspection during the 31st ANNUAL GENERAL MEETING of the Company.

 E) Provision of money by the company for the purchase of its own shares by employees or by trustees for the benefit of employees